zephir-lang/zephirc/README.md

 ctest --output-on-failure
 ```

-The `ZEPHIR_TESTS_ROOT` is needed for tests which reads fixture files from the disk.
+Environment variable `ZEPHIR_TESTS_ROOT` is needed for those tests which reads fixture files from the disk.

 ### Additional cmake flags